 Shared hosting – You share a server and the hardware resources of that server with a number of websites.

 Why Shared Hosting?

 - Cheapest type of hosting- Very important to keep costs low when you start your site and it generates no revenue.
 Starts as low as $3.5 per month, sometimes even less.

 - Good support – A large number of sites used shared hosting and big hosting companies have a reasonably good customer support system in place.
 And they generally have newbie-friendly user dashboards.

 - Easy one-click installs for WordPress.

 - Hosting services will help you scale and migrate when your site traffic grows.

 Shared hosting is by no means the best for a full-fledged revenue-generating high traffic site but it is best you start here.
 At least the costs of hosting will never cause you to shut your site down.

 If you are wondering how much more the best services cost.
 Let me put it this way, a month of hosting on the best-managed WordPress host will cost you the same, as it would 8 months on a shared hosting platform.
 If you are confident of your ability to generate revenue, I think you should start with the best in business – Managed WordPress Hosting – WP Engine.

 But if you are a first-time blogger, you can not possibly be.
 And money is a genuine concern.
 I see far too many people recommending expensive hosting plans as though cost is not relevant at all.
 But for some of you, for whom cost is relevant and a deterrent, when it comes to starting a site there is shared hosting.

 The shared hosting options available are pretty decent.
 Let’s have look at a few of the best shared hosting options for WP.

-Before that, I must reemphasize a revenue generating high traffic site is not meant to be host on a shared server.
-As you site traffic picks up, you must scale your hardware appropriately.
+Before that, I must reemphasize a revenue-generating high traffic site is not meant to be host on a shared server.
+As your site traffic picks up, you must scale your hardware appropriately.
 We might receive a commission if you decided to purchase through these links.